 19. They know how to make you feel great in an instant.
 They also know how to make you feel guilty, angry, sad, afraid and so on, and they have no problems pressing these buttons to get what they want.

-20. It feels to you that you are on an emotional roller-coaster much of the time.
+20. Being in an abusive relationship feels to you that you are on an emotional roller-coaster much of the time.
 There is one crisis after another, chaos, drama, a never ending series of things that keep you constantly busy trying to fix.

 21. You are supposed to know everything and anticipate their wants and needs.
 Not doing this gets you into trouble, frequently!